deniederhut/workshop_pyintensive/PUBLICITY.md

 **knowledge requirements** : [Programming Fun!damentals](https://github.com/dlab-berkeley/programming-fundamentals), or equivalent prior knowledge

 **tech requirements** : Laptop required; please install the [Anaconda distribution of Python 3](https://www.continuum.io/downloads) or its equivalent.
-The [Rodeo IDE](https://www.yhat.com/products/rodeo) is recommended, but not required
+The [Spyder IDE](https://pythonhosted.org/spyder/installation.html), which is automatically installed with Anaconda,  is recommended, but not required

 ## Part 1